 Grizzly Bear Pie

-This honey and walnut pie, served at Brooklyn restaurant Vinegar Hill House, is a wry twist on the usual nut pie: its deliciously sweet filling is based on honey, and a light sprinkle of flaked sea salt lends a touch of depth.
-A slice of this makes the perfect end note to any hearty winter meal.
+This honey and walnut pie is a wry twist on the usual pecan pie: its deliciously sweet filling is offset by a finishing sprinkle of flaked salt.

 - 6 oz. (about 1 1/2 cups) walnuts

 - 1 whole egg plus 1 yolk